corda/corda/readme.txt

 You can reduce the size futher for embedded builds by using ProGuard and the supplied openjdk.pro configuration file (see "Embedding with ProGuard and a Boot Image" below).
+Note that you'll still need to use vm.pro in that case -- openjdk.pro just adds additional constraints specific to the OpenJDK port.
 Also see app.mk in git://oss.readytalk.com/avian-swt-examples.git for an example of using Avian, OpenJDK, ProGuard, and UPX in concert.